 The Hike: The trail starts as a wide graveled trail to the monument at Mineral Point.
 You’ll walk through cedar and ponderosa forests with some stunning views of the lake and the Green Monarchs.
 As you near the end you’ll enjoy a high overlook of Green Bay, the terminus of the trail and a great place to take a dip in the lake before heading back.

 Scotchman Peak Trail

 Description: This is the highest peak in Bonner County.
 Fantastic views in all directions and a good chance of encountering some resident mountain goats are the rewards for your efforts in reaching the summit.

-Trailhead: Get to Clark Fork.
-Coming from Sandpoint, turn left on Main St and go 2.3 miles.
+Trailhead: From Sandpoint, take highway 200 east to Clark Fork.
+Turn left on Main St and go 2.3 miles.
 Turn right on FS Rd #2295, go 1 mile and turn left on FS Rd #2294 for 1/2 mile.
 Finally, go left on FS Rd #2294A for 2.3 miles to the trailhead.

 The Hike: It’s steep.
 You’ll climb from lower elevation forests through beautiful meadows to a subalpine terrain with a rocky rugged peak.
-Take lots of water and goodies.
+Take lots of water, (there is none available once you leave the creek at the parking lot) and goodies.
 It can be pretty hot on the way up on a summer day.
 Plan on a full day to get up and down.
 You’ll want to hang out on the top for awhile.
 The trail is well used and easy to follow.